-Applicants must register in the OJP Grants Management System (GMS) prior to submitting an application for this funding opportunity.
-Registration is required for all applicants, even those previously registered in GMS.
+Applicants must register in the OJP Grants Management System (GMS) at https://grants.ojp.usdoj.gov/ prior to submitting an application under this solicitation.
+All applicants must register, even those that previously registered in GMS.
 Select the "Apply Online" button associated with the solicitation title.
-All registrations and applications are due by 8:00 p.m. eastern time on September 5, 2017.
+All registrations and applications are due by 8:00 p.m. eastern time on May 21, 2018.